PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/token_bucket.md

           if message == Err(RecvError) {
             debug!("
               bucket has been dropped,
-              won't add try to add tokens to the bucket anymore" );
+              won't try to add tokens to the bucket anymore" );
             return;
           }